Buttery Smooth: The Mac ARMed (NASDAQ:AAPL)

 But more broadly, this represents the biggest threat ever to the x86 ecosystem.
 Along with moves by Nvidia (NVDA), Amazon (AMZN) and a host of other players, ARM hardware is incrementally chipping away at x86 dominance.

-This is very bad news for Intel (INTC), and less so, AMD (AMD).
+This is very bad news for Intel, and less so, Advanced Micro Devices (AMD).
 For AMD, it is also a huge opportunity.

 The Slow Revolution

 Intel and AMD are about halfway through their own version of this process.
 The threat from below that they don’t even seem to see is ARM-based processors, which are in your phone, tablet, watch, TV box, smart speaker, refrigerator, toaster, TV, soon in your laptop, and coming to a data center near you.
-All in less time than Intel or AMD think, because they are too busy fighting each other.
+All in less time than Intel or AMD think, because they are too busy fighting each other."

--Me, December 2018
+- Me, December 2018

 Less than two months into my start at Seeking Alpha, I wrote an article that began with those two paragraphs.
 I was pretty new here, so I was a little unprepared for what happened next.
 It was by far the most-read thing I had written to that point, and the reason why was that Intel and AMD fans came from far and wide to tell me how stupid I was.